zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 The provided architecture diagram illustrates the DACA framework:
 - **Presentation Layer**: Next.js, Streamlit, or Chainlit for user interaction.
 - **Business Logic Layer**:
-  - **Containerized AI Agent**: OpenAI Agents SDK running in a stateless Docker container, orchestrated via FastAPI for RESTful communication.
+  - **Containerized AI Agent**: OpenAI Agents SDK in stateless Docker containers, using FastAPI for RESTful interfaces and A2A for agent-to-agent communication.
   - **Containerized MCP Servers**: MCP Servers running in a stateless Docker containers being called by AI Agents via tool calling.
   - **Dapr Sidecar Container**: Handles state, messaging, and workflows.
   - **Containerized MCP Server**: Implements the Model Context Protocol (MCP) for standardized tool calling.
 - **Infrastructure Layer**:
   - **Deployment Platforms**: Kubernetes or Azure Container Apps (ACA) for scaling.
-  - **Messaging**: Kafka, RabbitMQ, Redis for asynchronous message passing.
+  - **Messaging**: Kafka, RabbitMQ, Redis for asynchronous events, with A2A for direct agent dialogues.
   - **Databases**: Postgres (Relational), Pinecone (Vector DB), Neo4j (Graph DB) for data persistence.

 ### Key Architectural Components
 1. **Event-Driven Architecture (EDA)**:
    - **Purpose**: Drives real-time agent behavior through events (e.g., "UserInputReceived," "TaskCompleted").
    - **Implementation**: Producers (agents) emit events to an event bus (Kafka, RabbitMQ, Redis); consumers (other agents, HITL services) react asynchronously.
+A2A enhances EDA with direct, secure agent dialogues.
    - **Why It Fits**: Enables reactive, loosely coupled agent interactions—ideal for autonomy and scalability.

 2. **Three-Tier Microservices Architecture**:
    - **Presentation Tier**: User interfaces (Next.js, Streamlit, Chainlit) for interacting with agents or HITL dashboards.
-   - **Application Tier**: Stateless FastAPI services running OpenAI Agents SDK, with Dapr sidecars for distributed capabilities.
+   - **Application Tier**: Stateless FastAPI services with OpenAI Agents SDK and A2A endpoints, supported by Dapr sidecars.
 It also includes stateless MCP Servers.
    - **Data Tier**: Managed databases (CockroachDB, Upstash Redis) and specialized stores (Pinecone, Neo4j) for state and knowledge.

 3. **Stateless Computing**:
-   - **Purpose**: Containers (agents, APIs, MCP servers) are stateless, scaling horizontally without session data.
+   - **Purpose**: Containers (agents, APIs, MCP and A2A servers) are stateless, scaling horizontally without session data.
    - **Implementation**: State is offloaded to Dapr-managed stores (e.g., Redis, CockroachDB).
    - **Why It Fits**: Enhances scalability—any container instance can handle any request, simplifying load balancing.